 Cabins on Tallink Silja Baltic Sea Ferries

 Cabins range from a basic inside cabin to luxury suites.
 All cabins have private bathrooms and showers but the more expensive cabins have more comfortable mattresses and higher quality fittings.
-All cabins have the basics such as towels, soap, hair driers and electric sockets.
+All cabins have the basics such as towels, soap, hair driers, and electric sockets.
 Not all have televisions but it is mostly Scandinavian free-view channels anyway.

 Deluxe cabins and suites usually have a quieter location on the boat with the most luxurious suites often including some meals and an exclusive lounge.
-For cheaper cabins, only a category is booked with the actual cabin only automatically assigned at check in with no guarantee that groups will be in adjacent cabins.
+For cheaper cabins, only a category is booked with the actual cabin only automatically assigned at check-in with no guarantee that groups will be in adjacent cabins.
 On quiet sailings, it is often possible to upgrade to a higher category at a discounted price shortly after departure.

 Cabins usually sleep two on separate beds or four with added bunk beds.
 A few five-person family cabins are available.
-Families may also book linked cabins for up to 8 but a minimum number of children are required for such family cabin deals – book very early during the school holiday season, as the number of family cabins are very limited.
+Families may also book linked cabins for up to 8 but a minimum number of children are required for such family cabin deals – book very early during the school holiday season, as the number of family cabins is very limited.

 A few cabins for wheelchair users are available on the Tallink Silja ferries.
-Allergy sufferers could also book special cabins with hard floors and allergy friendly fittings.
+Allergy sufferers could also book special cabins with hard floors and allergy-friendly fittings.
 These cabins carry no surcharge over regular cabins in the same category.

 For solo travelers, booking a bunk in a shared cabin is generally the cheapest deal – these shared places are often a bit hidden on the booking websites.
 Shared places are either in two or four bunk cabins – sexes separated.